duk/awsstudyguide/EC2.md

 When an instance is in a stopped state, you can attach or detach Amazon EBS volumes.
 You can also create an AMI from the instance, and you can change the kernel, RAM disk, and instance type.

-Terminating an instance
+#### Terminating an instance

 When an instance is terminated, the instance performs a normal shutdown, then the attached Amazon EBS volumes are deleted unless the volume's deleteOnTermination attribute is set to false.
 The instance itself is also deleted, and you can't start the instance again at a later time.

 To prevent accidental termination, you can disable instance termination.
 If you do so, ensure that the disableApiTermination attribute is set to true for the instance.
 To control the behavior of an instance shutdown, such as shutdown -h in Linux or shutdown in Windows, set the instanceInitiatedShutdownBehavior instance attribute to stop or terminate as desired.
 Instances with Amazon EBS volumes for the root device default to stop, and instances with instance-store root devices are always terminated as the result of an instance shutdown.

-For more information, see Instance Lifecycle.

-AMIs
+### AMIs

 Amazon Web Services (AWS) publishes many Amazon Machine Images (AMIs) that contain common software configurations for public use.
 In addition, members of the AWS developer community have published their own custom AMIs.
 You can also create your own custom AMI or AMIs; doing so enables you to quickly and easily start new instances that have everything you need.
 For example, if your application is a website or a web service, your AMI could include a web server, the associated static content, and the code for the dynamic pages.
 As a result, after you launch an instance from this AMI, your web server starts, and your application is ready to accept requests.

 All AMIs are categorized as either backed by Amazon EBS, which means that the root device for an instance launched from the AMI is an Amazon EBS volume, or backed by instance store, which means that the root device for an instance launched from the AMI is an instance store volume created from a template stored in Amazon S3.

 The description of an AMI indicates the type of root device (either ebs or instance store).
 This is important because there are significant differences in what you can do with each type of AMI.
-For more information about these differences, see Storage for the Root Device.

-Regions and Availability Zones
+# Regions and Availability Zones

 Amazon EC2 is hosted in multiple locations world-wide.
 These locations are composed of regions and Availability Zones.
 Each region is a separate geographic area.
 Each region has multiple, isolated locations known as Availability Zones.
 Amazon EC2 provides you the ability to place resources, such as instances, and data in multiple locations.
 Resources aren't replicated across regions unless you do so specifically.

 Amazon operates state-of-the-art, highly-available data centers.
 Although rare, failures can occur that affect the availability of instances that are in the same location.
 If you host all your instances in a single location that is affected by such a failure, none of your instances would be available.

-Contents

-Region and Availability Zone Concepts
-Available Regions
-Regions and Endpoints
-Describing Your Regions and Availability Zones Specifying the Region for a Resource
-Launching Instances in an Availability Zone
-Migrating an Instance to Another Availability Zone Region and Availability Zone Concepts
+## Region and Availability Zone Concepts

 Each region is completely independent.
 Each Availability Zone is isolated, but the Availability Zones in a region are connected through low-latency links.
 The following diagram illustrates the relationship between regions and Availability Zones.

-					Regions and Availability Zones

 Amazon EC2 resources are either global, tied to a region, or tied to an Availability Zone.
-For more information, see Resource Locations.

-Regions
+### Regions

 Each Amazon EC2 region is designed to be completely isolated from the other Amazon EC2 regions.
 This achieves the greatest possible fault tolerance and stability.

 When you view your resources, you'll only see the resources tied to the region you've specified.
 This is because regions are isolated from each other, and we don't replicate resources across regions automatically.

 When you launch an instance, you must select an AMI that's in the same region.
 If the AMI is in another region, you can copy the AMI to the region you're using.
-For more information, see Copying an AMI.

 Note that there is a charge for data transfer between regions.
-For more information, see Amazon EC2 Pricing - Data Transfer.

-Availability Zones
+### Availability Zones

 When you launch an instance, you can select an Availability Zone or let us choose one for you.
 If you distribute your instances across multiple Availability Zones and one instance fails, you can design your application so that an instance in another Availability Zone can handle requests.